MinecraftForge/Documentation/docs/concepts/registries.md

 * If the class is annotated with `@Mod`, the modid will be the default namespace for all annotated fields within if not explicitly defined
 * A field is considered for injection if:
   * it has at least the modifiers `public static`;
-  * one of the following conditions are true:
-    * the **enclosing class** has an `@ObjectHolder` annotation, and the field is `final`, and:
-      * the name value is the field's name; and
-      * the registry name value is the name of the object's registry; and
-      * the namespace value is the enclosing class's namespace
-      * _An exception is thrown if the namespace value cannot be found and inherited_
   * the **field** is annotated with `@ObjectHolder`, and:
     * the name value is explicitly defined; and
     * the registry name value is either explicitly defined or the enclosing class's registry name; and
     * the namespace value is either explicitly defined or the enclosing class's namespace
   * _An exception is thrown if a field does not have a corresponding registry._
 * _An exception is thrown if the resulting `ResourceLocation` is incomplete or invalid (non-valid characters in path)_
 * If no other errors or exceptions occur, the field will be injected